AtmaHou/MetaDialog/readme.md

 The usage of these scripts are similar to process in Get Started.

-## run with SMP data
+## run with FewJoint/SMP data
-- Get constructed SMP data by contact me or sign up for the [Track-1 of SMP2020](https://smp2020.aconf.cn/smp.html#3) and construct few-shot data by yourself.
+- Get reformatted FewJoint/SMP data by contact me or construct episode-style data by yourself with [our tool](https://github.com/AtmaHou/MetaDialog#few-shot-data-construction-tool).
 - Use script `./scripts/run_smp_bert_sc.sh` and `./scripts/run_smp_bert_sl.sh` to perform few-shot intent detection or few-shot slot filling respectively.
 - Notice that:
-    1. For data confidentiality, the testset labels are not given, so the testing scores in output are meaningless.
+    1. Change train/dev/test path in the scripts before running.
     2. Find predicted results at `trained_model_path` within running scripts.